AfterMath User Guide

 Topics in this guide include data archiving, plotting scientific data, and instrument control using AfterMath.

 This guide is written for the professional scientist or engineer (or student of science and engineering) and assumes a basic knowledge of scientific measurement and data presentation.
+We also have a video tutorial for AfterMath you can see below.

 Pine Research maintains this user guide in electronic form, rather than printed or PDF form like our instrument user guides, because AfterMath is frequently updated resulting in revisions to the graphical user interface (GUI), as well as addition of new features.
 This electronic user guide presents a regularly-updated, accurate description of the features and functionality of AfterMath even as new versions are periodically released.